moscarelloscott/moscarelloscott/binarytree.md

     instead the tree will have a single root at the top and children or leaves at the bottom of the tree.
 A leaf is any node that does not have a child, so in this diagram we have 3 leaves.

+    Binary Trees are good to use when searching for data, the trees have the ability to insert, delete and traverse  the stored data.

    <img src="images/binary1.png" width= "45%" height="25%">  <img src="images/binary2.png" width= "45%" height="25%">